Sage-Bionetworks-Challenges/brats-dream-challenge-website/wiki/611103-SubmissionTutorialDocker.md

 ## **4. Build a Docker image**

 This section describes how to create your Docker image.
 You will need:

-* Synapse ID of a project
+- Synapse ID of a project
-* Dockerfile
+- Dockerfile

-### Set up your working directory.
+### Set up your working directory

-* Move your Dockerfile and all files you are copying into your Dockerfile into the same directory.
+- Move your Dockerfile and all files you are copying into your Dockerfile into the same directory.
-* Make the above directory your current working directory.
+- Make the above directory your current working directory.

 ### Build your Docker image

 The basic syntax for creating a Docker image repository within your Synapse project is:
 `docker build -t docker.synapse.org/<Your project ID>/<Repo name>:<Tag> <Dockerfile path>`
 where:

-* `<Your project ID>`: A Synapse project ID
+- `<Your project ID>`: A Synapse project ID
-* `<Repo name>`: The repository name will need to be unique in that namespace; it can be two to 255 characters, and can only contain lowercase letters, numbers or - and _.
+- `<Repo name>`: The repository name will need to be unique in that namespace; it can be two to 255 characters, and can only contain lowercase letters, numbers or - and _.
-* `<Tag>`: Optional.
+- `<Tag>`: Optional.
 If no tag is specified, a `latest` tag is added to your image.
 Tagging your image is very helpful, because it allows you to build different versions of your Docker image.
-* `<Dockerfile path>`: Should be `.` since the Dockerfile should be in your current working directory.
+- `<Dockerfile path>`: Should be `.` since the Dockerfile should be in your current working directory.

 In our example, we will use **my_model** as the repository name.
 The Docker image repo may be created with a tag or without one, e.g.